Stamford bull run: Suppression

-The last bull run of Stamford was in 1839, in the face of an even larger force of soldiers and constables – some of the latter of whom smuggled the bull in themselves.
-The run was short, with the bull being captured by the peace-keeping forces quickly and without reported serious incident.
 Because the townsfolk were forced to bear the cost of this militia presence for several years in a row, they agreed to stop the practice on their own henceforth, and kept their word.
 The last known witness of the bull running was James Fuller Scholes who spoke of it in a newspaper interview in 1928 before his 94th birthday:

 Legacy

-As late as 1895 at JS Loweths, the mayor of Stamford's, civic banquet a string band played a piece of music entitled Stamford Bull Running arranged by A Rippon.
+As late as 1895 at J. S. Loweths, the mayor of Stamford's, civic banquet, a string band played a piece of music entitled Stamford Bull Running arranged by A Rippon.